Date of Last Revision: June 2017

 Limitation of Liability

-YOUR USE OF THE ONLINE SERVICES, INTERACTIVE FEATURES AND THE MATERIALS IS AT YOUR SOLE RISK.
-APUS SPECIFICALLY DISCLAIMS ALL LIABILITY, WHETHER BASED IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR OTHERWISE FOR ANY DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, OR SPECIAL DAMAGES ARISING OUT OF OR RELATING TO YOUR ACCESS TO OR USE OF THE ONLINE SERVICES, INTERACTIVE FEATURES AND THE MATERIALS, EVEN IF APUS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+YOUR USE OF THE ONLINE SERVICES AND THE MATERIALS (INCLUDING ALL INFORMATION, CONTENT (INCLUDING USER CONTENT), PRODUCTS, AND SERVICES AVAILABLE ON OR THROUGH THE ONLINE SERVICES) IS AT YOUR SOLE RISK.
+APUS SPECIFICALLY DISCLAIMS ALL LIABILITY, WHETHER BASED IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY, OR OTHERWISE FOR ANY DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL, OR SPECIAL DAMAGES ARISING OUT OF OR RELATING TO YOUR ACCESS TO OR USE OF THE ONLINE SERVICES AND THE MATERIALS, EVEN IF APUS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IN NO EVENT SHALL APUS’S AGGREGATE LIABILTY TO YOU FOR ALL DAMAGES, LOSSES AND CAUSES OF ACTION (WHETHER IN CONTRACT OR TORT, INCLUDING, BUT NOT LIMITED TO, NEGLIGENCE OR OTHERWISE), EXCEED $100.00.

 Some jurisdictions do not allow exclusions of liability for certain types of damages.
 Accordingly, some of the above limitations may not apply to you to the extent prohibited by law.
 In such cases, APUS’s liability will be limited to the fullest extent permitted by applicable law.